ORTHOPAEDICS โข GUWAHATI

 FAQs

-Yes, but excessive weight-bearing should be avoided.
+Walking is allowed, but excessive weight bearing should be avoided.

-Medical review by Dr Firoz Ahmed, MBBS, MS (Orthopaedics) – Consultant Orthopaedic Surgeon, Guwahati.
+Medical reviewย byย Dr Firoz Ahmed, MBBS, MS (Orthopaedics) โ Consultant Orthopaedic Surgeon, Guwahati.

-Last Updated: Mar 2026
+Last Updated:ย Apr 2026